-In the 17th century the Steinzimmer were the largest and most important sequence of rooms in the Residenz.
-The rooms take their name from the extensive use of marble and imitation marble in their decoration.
+The Stone Rooms are located in the west Imperial Courtyard wing built from 1611 under Maximilian I. In the 17th century they were the largest and most important sequence of rooms in the Residence.
+The rooms take their present name from the extensive use of marble, stucco marble and stucco marble inlays (scagliola) in their decoration.

 | top |